vredcloudsec/blog/_pages/contact.md

 The best place to collaborate on any of my OSS projects is GitHub.
 I welcome all contributions, no matter how small they are.
-I also try to help all contributors with feedback and guidance. ** I am in the process of consolidating my code into one github repo, please bare with me **
+I also try to help all contributors with feedback and guidance.

+**I am in the process of consolidating my code into one github repo, so please bare with me**